swissmakers/swiss-datashare/docs/docs/setup/configuration.md

 You can set the configuration via a YAML file.
 If you choose this way, you won't be able to change the settings in the UI.

-If you use Docker you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/swissmakers/swiss-datashare/blob/main/config.example.yaml) and mount it to `/opt/app/config.yaml` in the container.
+If you use Docker or Podman you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/swissmakers/swiss-datashare/blob/main/config.example.yaml) and mount it to `/opt/app/config.yaml` in the container.

-If you run Swiss DataShare without Docker, you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/swissmakers/swiss-datashare/blob/main/config.example.yaml) in the root directory of the project.
+If you run Swiss DataShare without Docker/Podman, you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/swissmakers/swiss-datashare/blob/main/config.example.yaml) in the root directory of the project.

 ---